 Our mission is to provide unique, pleasurable products that people enjoy using to increase consistent consumer uptake.
 Our unique, pleasure-oriented innovations may soon reshape the future landscape of the old rolled condom industry on a global scale.

-Today, over 100 years later, condom technology has now advanced with radically re-designed ideas, new materials, and significant functional changes for the 21st century.
-Three patented condom innovations began US clinical research with funding from the National institutes of Allergies and Infectious Disease, and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+Today, over 100 years later, our condom technology has advanced with radically re-designed ideas, new materials, and significant functional changes for the 21st century.
+ORIGAMI's patented condom innovations began US clinical research with funding from the National Institutes of Allergies and Infectious Disease, and the Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 The Bill & Melinda Gates Foundation recognizes that solving our greatest global health issues is a long-term effort.
 Through Grand Challenges in Global Health, the Foundation is committed to seeking out and rewarding not only established researchers in science and technology, but also young investigators, entrepreneurs and innovators to help expand the pipeline of ideas to fight diseases that claim millions of lives each year.
 Additional grants are being awarded through Grand Challenges in Global Health and new challenges are being defined.